GET INVOLVED

 Read about in-person events on Penn's campus, and join fellow alumni, parents, and friends to learn, explore, and connect.

-Join President J. Larry Jameson for a University update and conversation with esteemed Penn faculty members Dr. Sarah Gronningsater and Dr. Abby Reisman, followed by a reception with Penn alumni, parents, and friends.
+Join President J. Larry Jameson for a University update and the chance to connect with local Penn alumni, parents, and friends.

 J. Larry Jameson, MD, PhD